Healing from a Toxic Relationship? Start Here.

 - I won’t be in a relationship where I’m constantly anxious or second-guessing myself.

+Add your own list!
 Call this your Self-Respect List or Emotional Safety Code.
 It’s a reminder of what you deserve.

-💡 Why This Step Helps You Heal (And Protects Your Future)
+Why This Step Helps You Heal

 - It sharpens your intuition.
-You begin to recognize healthy vs. unhealthy dynamics early on.

 “You are not broken—you were wounded.
 And now, you’re wiser.”